-- Describe the guidelines to use antihypertensive medications and reviews different studies to guide the treatment choices for first-line treatment.
+- Describe the guidelines to use antihypertensive medications and guide the treatment choices for first-line treatment.

-- Review different studies for comparison between different anti-hypertensive medication classes and summarizes the guidelines for the indication to use combination treatment when mono-therapy fails.
+- Review the different anti-hypertensive medication classes, summarizing the guidelines for the indication to use combination treatment when mono-therapy fails.

-- Outline the major side effects of each class of the antihypertensive medications and summarize different studies to compare the incidence of these side effects.
+- Outline the major side effects of each class of antihypertensive medications.

 - Identify the approach of the interprofessional team to identify an appropriate care plan for a hypertension patient.